 Creativity expresses itself in many ways.
 Although I stopped painting when I graduated from University in 1968 I never stopped bringing creativity to my professional work, especially when it involved planning and designing conservation areas and their infrastructure in countries of Latin America, Africa and Asia .
 In my spare time at home on Vancouver Island, located at the beautiful West Coast of British Columbia, I continued incorporating art into the design of my house and surroundings, inspired by the large number of artists living in my neighborhood, many of whom I have come to appreciate over the years as close friends.

-My artwork would be half the fun without the supportive help, criticism and appreciation by my wife Beate.
-She not only has a pronounced aesthetic sense but also a keen eye for flaws in my work to be corrected.
+My artwork would be half the fun without my wife Beate's supportive help, criticism, and appreciation.
+She has not only a pronounced aesthetic sense but also a keen eye for flaws in my work to be corrected.
 She never tires of providing welcome advice and actively taking part in the final process of finishing stone sculptures through patiently sanding and polishing for the final touch.
 A big “Thank you”, Beate, for continuing to enrich my life and my art!

 Federation of Canadian Artists